Garethp/rolemaster-era-server-docker/README.md

-# Rollmaster ERA Server
+# Rolemaster ERA Server

-This is a small docker container to host the Linux version of the Rollmaster ERA Software as a server using Docker
+This is a small docker container to host the Linux version of the Rolemaster ERA Software as a server using Docker

 ## Required Steps